-The first item to weigh up is the welcome bonus.
-While the long-term earning potential is key to holding onto the card after the first year, the welcome bonus should obviously influence which card you apply for.
+The first item to weigh up is the welcome offers.
+While the long-term earning potential is key to holding onto the card after the first year, the welcome offer should obviously influence which card you apply for.

 The Amex Gold is currently offering an increased 60,000 point bonus after you spend $4,000 on purchases in the first 6 months.
 This is a significant increase from the standard 35,000 point offer.
-Also, it's the highest welcome bonus that we've seen on this card since it launched.
+Also, it's the highest welcome offer that we've seen on this card since it launched.

-New Sapphire Preferred cardholders also earn an increased bonus, with Chase recently launching the highest bonus ever offered on this card of 100,000 points after you spend $4,000 on purchases in the first 3 months from account opening.
-A massive increase over the standard offer, and possibly the best offer we've ever seen on an Ultimate Rewards earning card.
+New Sapphire Preferred cardholders earn 60,000 points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's the standard bonus for this card.

-We assign Membership Rewards and Ultimate Rewards points roughly the same value, so this is a one-horse race.
-The Sapphire Preferred provides the most valuable bonus.
+We assign Membership Rewards and Ultimate Rewards points roughly the same value, so these offers are evenly matched.

 One of the most prominent differences between these two cards is the annual fee.
 The Amex Gold charges a yearly fee of $250 each year compared to the Sapphire Preferred‘s $95 annual fee.
 Clearly, that $155 difference needs to be made up via benefits and earning points to ensure the Amex Gold is better for your hip pocket than the Sapphire card.